Frank Thring: Stage

 He began acting in professional stage roles after his discharge from the Royal Australian Air Force in 1945.
 He was memorable as Herod in Irene Mitchell's production of Oscar Wilde's Salome at Melbourne's Arrow Theatre in 1951, and made his British theatrical debut in the same part in 1954.
 Two years later, he played Sir Lancelot Spratt in Doctor in the House, which ran for 240 performances at the Victoria Palace in London.

 He was Saturninus in the Royal Shakespeare Theatre production of Titus Andronicus with Laurence Olivier, Vivien Leigh and Anthony Quayle.
 He also played Captain Hook opposite Peggy Cummins' Peter Pan.
 Among his other acclaimed stage roles were George Bernard Shaw's Arms and the Man, Captain Ahab in Orson Welles's Moby-Dick, Falstaff in Henry IV, Part 1, and Bertolt Brecht's Life of Galileo.
 Another stage role was in the musical Robert and Elizabeth opposite June Bronhill and Denis Quilley.

-Later in life he returned to the stage playing the butler in the Melbourne Theatre Company's production of The Importance of Being Earnest in 1988.
+Later in life he returned to the stage playing both butlers in the Melbourne Theatre Company's production of The Importance of Being Earnest in 1988.
 His final stage appearance was in Humorists Read the Humorists at the Melbourne International Comedy Festival in 1992.